MOARdV/MOARdVPlus/README.md

 Advanced IVA designs for Kerbal Space Program, powered by MOARdV's Avionics Systems

+Please be aware that as of April 2023, this mod is no longer being updated.
+It may or may not work with current versions of MAS.
+Caveat emptor, but good luck.
+If you find this mod useful, please feel free updating it and releasing it yourself.

 ## What is this?

 MOARdV's [Avionics Systems](https://github.com/MOARdV/AvionicsSystems) is a complex plugin, with well over 800 functions plus